erik-painter/nfl_bet_model/README.md

 - Play around with different feature selection, scaling, model parameters, etc

 - Creating a pipeline so that I can use data for the current 2024 NFL season to make predictions

-* Currently working on version 2 to address above changes/challenges